PARALLEL SESSIONS

 Session J 08 (THU, 10 JUL, 14:30)

-LAW AND RHETORIC IN ATHENIAN FORENSIC ORATORY
+LAW AND RHETORIC IN ATHENIAN FORENSIC ORATORY (PART III)

 - Age, Experience, and Authority in Athenian Legal Discourse